What Editing Is All About

 How Mill City Press Helps

 To meet your editing needs, Mill City Press offers four editorial packages.
 Don’t know which one’s for you?
 No worries!
-If we complete a manuscript evaluation for you, it’ll also include an editorial package recommendation.
+If we complete a Manuscript Diagnostic Review for you, it’ll also include an editorial package recommendation.

 Here’s a brief overview of our editing packages.
 For more details, visit our services page.